GeekLaunch/geeklaunch.github.io/content/blog/what-does-my-rsa-public-key-actually-mean.md

      subjectPublicKey     BIT STRING  }
 ```

-This tells us the first bit of information that we need to parse what’s going on here.
+This tells us the first bit of information that we need to parse what's going on here.
 We have two fields: an algorithm, and a public key.
 The type of the algorithm field `AlgorithmIdentifier` is defined in the same RFC, later on:

 ```text
 AlgorithmIdentifier  ::=  SEQUENCE  {